-The disagreement between Cpt.
-Ramsey and Lcdr.
-Hunter over the origin of the Lipizzaner stallions throughout the movie foreshadows and illustrates the fundamental source of friction between the two men, both insisting that their mutually exclusive version of reality is the truth.
-Ironically, Cpt.
-Ramsey, (who believes the stallions are Portuguese) or Lcdr.
-Hunter (who says they are Spanish) are both incorrect.
+The disagreement, between Captain Ramsey and Lieutenant Commander Hunter, over the origin of the Lipizzaner stallions throughout the movie foreshadows and illustrates the fundamental source of friction between the two men, both insisting that their mutually exclusive version of reality is the truth.
+Ironically, Captain Ramsey (who believes the stallions are Portuguese) and Lieutenant Commander Hunter (who says they are Spanish) are both incorrect.
 The Lippizaner stallions are in fact Slovenian - they originate from a town called Lipica.
-However, the horses are generally associated with the Spanish Riding School, so Hunter was technically closer to the truth than Ramsey.
+However, the horses are generally associated with the Spanish Riding School of Vienna, Austria, so Hunter was technically closer to the truth than Ramsey.

 Quentin Tarantino was brought in to do uncredited "punch-ups" of the dialogue.
 His major contribution was the comic book bickering.
 The character name "Russell Vossler" is a reference to Rand Vossler, with whom Tarantino used to work at a video store.
 See also Pulp Fiction (1994).

-The name of the submarine is the "Alabama."
+The name of the submarine is the U.S.S.
+Alabama.
 The University of Alabama's football team is called "The Crimson Tide," once led by famous coach Paul "Bear" Bryant.
-In the film, "Bear" is the name of the Alabama's captain's dog.
+In the film, "Bear" is the name of the Alabama's Captain's dog.

 The Alabama's torpedo tubes are located on either side of its hull instead of the traditional bow and stern positions.
 This is because her bow, like that of most modern submarines, contains a large passive sonar array.

-There is another USS Alabama, a WWII battleship, permanently docked at Mobile Bay, Alabama, that serves as a museum, which has also been occasionally used as a hurricane shelter.
-Most recently during Hurricane Katrina in which members of 18 museum employee families took shelter during the storm.
+There is another U.S.S.
+Alabama, a World War II battleship, permanently docked at Mobile Bay, Alabama, that serves as a museum, which has also been occasionally used as a hurricane shelter.
+Most recently, during Hurricane Katrina, in which members of eighteen museum employee families took shelter during the storm.

 The only previous film that has been about an American Naval Officer being relieved of command by his Executive Officer was The Caine Mutiny (1954), in which Humphrey Bogart played the Captain.
 Bogart and Jason Robards, who appears in this film, have both been married to Lauren Bacall.